BarryD237/RNA_Seq_May_2019/Differential Expression/Controlling for Donor/CYTO/PA/readme.md

 This heatmap shows the top 100 statistically significant differentially expressed genes (Padj 0.05) across Aria, Aria_S2 and TYTO_S2 vs. PA.

 # Up_Regulated.pdf
 This heatmap shows the top upregulated genes differentially expressed across Aria, Aria_S2 and TYTO_S2 vs. PA.
+These genes were captured by meeting the following criteria: must have a Padj value of > 0.1 and a log2 fold change of 1.

+Red cells indicate the gene is upregulated, Blue cells indicate it is downregulated.
+Yellow cells may indicate the absense of a gene.
+Therefore this is most useful to to check which genes are upregulated across cell types.

+# Down_Regulated.pdf
-This is useful to see which genes are upregulated in one cell type, but may not be in another.
-These genes were captured by meeting the following criteria: must have a Padj value of > 0.1 (10% chance the result is a False positive)
+This heatmap shows the top downregulated genes differentially expressed across Aria, Aria_S2 and TYTO_S2 vs. PA.
+These genes were captured by meeting the following criteria: must have a Padj value of > 0.1 and a log2 fold change of -1.

+Red cells indicate the gene is upregulated, Blue cells indicate it is downregulated.
+Yellow cells may indicate the absense of a gene.
+Therefore this is most useful to to check which genes are downregulated across cell types.